JensBender/rental-price-prediction/README.md

 <!-- DATA PREPROCESSING -->
 ## Data Preprocessing
-+ **Data enrichment**: Leveraged the Google Maps API to fill in missing addresses based on property names.
++ **Data Enrichment**: Leveraged the Google Maps API to fill in missing addresses based on property names.
-+ **Feature engineering**: Utilized the Google Maps API to obtain (a) latitude and longitude based on the address, (b) distance to the central business district, (c) distance to the closest school, and (d) average rating of nearby restaurants.
++ **Feature Engineering**: Utilized the Google Maps API to obtain (a) latitude and longitude based on the address, (b) distance to the central business district, (c) distance to the closest school, and (d) average rating of nearby restaurants.
-+ **Feature extraction**: Extracted property features (e.g., high floor, new, renovated) from property agent descriptions.
++ **Feature Extraction**: Extracted property features (e.g., high floor, new, renovated) from property agent descriptions.
-+ **Handling outliers**: Compared three methods for dealing with outliers and found that removing outliers based on 1.5 times the interquartile range consistently outperformed both removing outliers based on 3 standard deviations and not removing outliers.
++ **Handling Outliers**: Compared three methods for dealing with outliers and found that removing outliers based on 1.5 times the interquartile range consistently outperformed both removing outliers based on 3 standard deviations and not removing outliers.

 <p align="right">(<a href="#readme-top">back to top</a>)</p>